ajkhoury/vscode-uncrustify/README.md

 ## Acknowledgements

 This extension was originally created and maintained by [@LaurentTreguier](https://github.com/LaurentTreguier).
-While it has since been archived and removed from the extension marketplace, I have relied heavily on it over the past few years and have chosen to resurrect it.
-To that end, any of the good stuff in this extension undoubtedly comes from the original maintainer's hard work, and I will do my best to honor that.
+After being archived and removed from the extension marketplace, it was resurrected and maintained by [@zachflower](https://github.com/zachflower).
+Thank you to any previous authors who created and maintained this extension.